SIRS20-21-G42/Deployment/README.md

 To build the Mobile App (SIRSApp), we have 2 options:
 1. Use Android Studio (and download everything from there)
-   - We need to select Android SDK 8.0 (API level 26) and download it (through Android Studio)
+   - We need to select at least Android SDK 8.0 (API level 26) and download it (through Android Studio)
    - Optionally we can also download and install the Android Emulator
 2. Manually compile the apk
    In this case we are going to need: